• About

 Snorkeling in Belize with Caye Caulker's Caveman Snorkeling Tours

 • Fujifilm FinePix waterproof digital camera + battery charger + floaty wrist thing.
-This is the camera I used in Iceland and Hawaii before I got my GoPro.
-It’s good, but there’s nothing better than a GoPro.
+This is the camera I used on my first trip to Iceland’s Blue Lagoon and snorkeling in Hawaii before I got my GoPro.
+It’s OK, but there’s nothing better than a GoPro.

 Electronics I should have left behind